Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

 \subsubsection{Comparison of the PHQMD \texorpdfstring{$v_2$}{v2} to the FOPI data}

 We step now to a comparison of the PHQMD results with the experimental data from the FOPI Collaboration \cite{FOPI:2011aa}.
 To allow for a better comparison with the HADES data we have changed the representation of $v_2$ from the FOPI Collaboration by plotting $v_2$ instead of $-v_2$, as done in Ref. \cite{FOPI:2011aa}.
 In Figs. \ref{fig:FOPI12v2y0} and \ref{fig:FOPI15v2y0} we show the elliptic flow $(v_2)$ of protons, deuterons and $^4$He as a function of the scaled rapidity $y_0$ for Au+Au collisions at $E_{kin}$=1.2 and 1.5 A GeV for $u_{t0} >0.4$ and the impact parameter range $0.25<b_0<0.45$ for three EoS.
-One can see that for the both energies the $v_2$ of protons is underestimated for all 3 EoS in the considered $u_{t0}$ interval, as was the case for the HADES data.
+One can see that in the considered $u_{t0}$ interval for the both energies $v_2$ of protons is underestimated for all 3 EoS as it was the case for the HADES data.
 The SM EoS gives the largest $v_2$, followed by the hard EoS.
 The lowest elliptic flow comes from the soft EoS.
-For deuterons and tritons the hard EoS gives slightly larger $v_2$ values than the SM EoS while the soft EoS gives the lowest contribution.
+For deuterons and tritons the hard EoS gives slightly larger $v_2$ values than the SM EoS while the soft EoS gives again the lowest contribution.
 The deuterons are best described by a H EoS whereas the triton data are very close to a SM EoS.

-In the lower right plot of Fig. \ref{fig:FOPI15v2y0} we compile of $v_2(y_0)$ the experimental results and the theoretical prediction with a SM EoS for protons, deuterons, $A=3$ clusters and $^4$He.
+In the lower right plot of Fig. \ref{fig:FOPI15v2y0} we compile $v_2(y_0)$ of the experimental results and of the theoretical prediction with a SM EoS for protons, deuterons, $A=3$ clusters and $^4$He.
 This shows that the rapidity distributions of $v_2$ for the different cluster differ significantly.
-This is qualitatively reproduced by the PHQMD calculations, for the clusters even better than for the free protons.
+This is qualitatively reproduced by the PHQMD calculations, for the clusters even better than for free protons.

 As already stated, the $v_2(y_0)$ coefficients for the FOPI data in Figs. \ref{fig:FOPI12v2y0} and \ref{fig:FOPI15v2y0} are shown for the selected interval of $u_{t0}$.
 The results for $v_2(y_0)$ for $u_{t0} >0.4$ can be better understood if one studies the $u_{to}$ dependence of the flow explicitly.